 Objectives of the new capital plan

-- create a methodology for setting priorities for planning court capital improvements, including new construction, renovations and repairs;
+- Create a method for setting priorities for planning court capital improvements, including new construction, renovations, and repairs;

-- identify operational and organizational changes that could ease overcrowding, instead of or in addition to capital improvement.
+- Identify operational and organizational changes that could help with overcrowding, instead of or in addition to capital improvement.

 Capital plan development and information

-The capital plan was developed by a team comprised of representatives from the Trial Court and the Division of Capital Asset Management and Maintenance, plus the design consultant RicciGreene Associates.
-A significant amount of data was collected for use in determining investment need: building condition assessments, staffing projections, caseload and populations trends.
+The capital plan was developed by a team made up of representatives from the Trial Court and the Division of Capital Asset Management and Maintenance (DCAMM), plus the design consultant RicciGreene Associates.
+A significant amount of data was collected to determine investment needs, including building condition assessments, staffing projections, caseload, and population trends.
 Other criteria accounted for factors such as regional significance, historical value, and potential to replace private leases.
-In ranking facility needs, plan prioritizes courthouses with severe problems involving life safety, security and accessibility.
+In ranking facility needs, the plan prioritizes courthouses with severe problems involving life safety, security, and accessibility.

-The draft capital plan can be reviewed at the additional resources links below.
-The Trial Court solicited reactions and comments in order to amend the plan with input from court users and staff.
-A final plan will be released later this year.
+You can review the draft capital plan online.
+The Trial Court asked for reactions and comments so they could amend the plan with input from court users and staff.

 Boston, MA 02108